minerva-medical/minerva-medical.github.io/index.md

 ![](images/drugpageweb.png)

 ### Dispense Form Page
 When a user wants to dispense a medication or supply, they will be able to fill out a form that will help with documentation and updating the inventory.
 This form is accessable through the navigation bar as the "Dispense Inventory" tab.
+This form have users fill out the following fields:

+* Date of dispense
+* Who was dispensing the medication
+* The type of inventory item that is being dispensed (medication, vaccines, patient supplies, or lab testing supplies)
+* Reason for dispense
+* Who the item was dispensed to
+* The site that the dispense occurred
+* The drug name, the lot number
+* The expiration date
+* Brand
+* Quantity dispensed
+* Units dispensed
-This form have users fill out the following sections: Date of dispense, who was dispensing the medication, the type of inventory item that is being dispensed (medication, vaccines, patient supplies, or lab testing supplies), reason for dispense, who the item was dispensed to, the site that the dispense occurred, the drug name, the lot number, the expiration date, brand, quantity dispensed, units dispensed, and any additional notes that the user wants to put. the date dispensed and the dispensed by fields are already configured to be autofilled by the current date and time and the current user.
+* Additional notes that the user wants to include

+The date dispensed and the dispensed by fields are already configured to be autofilled by the current date and time and the current user.
 This will help provide the user with a better experience.

 ![](images/dispenseweb.png)